Joe-McCann/cs-241-hugo-notes/content/course/setTheory/Sections/infiniteSets.md

 ### The Naturals and Countability

-Lets consider how the natural numbers $\mathbb{N}$^[2] interact in terms of size now with the even numbers that we just showed.
+Let's consider how the natural numbers $\mathbb{N}$^[2] interact in terms of size now with the even numbers that we just showed.
 For the sake of brevity, for this problem we will say that $E$ includes $0$.
 Clearly since
 $$
 \mathbb{N}=\\{0,1,2,3,4,5,6,7,\ldots\\}=E\cup O
 $$